IBM/resilient-java-microservices-with-istio/README.md

 Building and packaging Java microservice is one part of the story.
 How do we make them resilient?
 How do we introduce health checks, timeouts, retries, ensure request buffering or reliable communication between microservices?
 Some of these features are coming built in microservices framework, but often they are language specific, or you have to accommodate for it in your application code.
 How do we introduce it without changing the application code?
 Service-mesh architecture attempts to solve these issues.
 [Istio](https://istio.io) provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars containers alongside your microservice.

-In this code we demonstrate how to build and deploy your Java [MicroProfile](http://microprofile.io) microservices leveraging Istio service mesh.
+In this pattern we demonstrate how to build and deploy your Java [MicroProfile](http://microprofile.io) microservices leveraging Istio service mesh.
 MicroProfile is a baseline Java platform for a microservices architecture and delivers application portability across multiple MicroProfile runtimes - the initial baseline is JAX-RS plus CDI plus JSON-P. It provides specs for building and packaging Java microservices in a standardized way.

 We then show how to configure and use circuit breakers, health checks and timeouts/retries resiliency features for the application.